mmg-3/Online-Scheduling-SaaS/README.md

 # Description

 design, develop, test and deploy an application named ”Online Appointment Booking System”.
 This is a web application booking system that can be usedby any service provider, allowing customers to book 24/7 a time slot for an appointmentfor a specific service with an assigned service provider.
-Thesystem can be for any busi-ness, e.g., a hairdresser, a gym, a dentist and so on.
-The application provides an openAPI to the business provider, so the business provider can integrate it into their publicwebsite.
+The system can be for any business, e.g., a hairdresser, a gym, a dentist and so on.
+The application provides an open API to the business provider, so the business provider can integrate it into their public website.

 # Pre-requisites